-In June 2013, the Cuomo administration quietly adopted a policy of automatically deleting the emails of state employees which were left in email inboxes for more than 90 days.
-The state's policy was adopted without any public discussion or apparent study.
+In June 2013, the Cuomo administration quietly adopted a policy of automatically deleting the emails of state employees that were left in email inboxes for more than 90 days.
+The state's policy was adopted without any public consultation or apparent study.

-Employees at state agencies were informed of the change by memorandum, shortly after the state consolidated its two dozen email systems into one centrally administered Microsoft Office 365 system controlled by the state Office for Information and Technology Services (ITS.)
+Employees at state agencies were informed of the change by memorandum, shortly after the state consolidated its two dozen email systems into one centrally administered Microsoft Office 365 system controlled by the state Office for Information and Technology Services (ITS).
 The centralized system is programmed to automatically delete emails which are not manually saved by state employees.
-That memo was leaked to the news media by an agency employee, and was never discussed with civil society groups concerned with Freedom of Information and public records retention.
+The first the public heard of the new policy was when a newspaper article was written about it based on a leaked administration memo.

-The destroy by default email policy is accompanied by three rationales for deleting agency employees' emails after just 90 days.
+The "destroy by default" email policy is accompanied by three rationales for deleting agency employees' emails after just 90 days.
 First, the memo claims that federal agencies and corporations have implemented 30, 60, or 90 day email retention policies.
 Second, it noted retaining enormous amounts of email is difficult to manage.
 Third, the memo claims that the mass deletion of email will improve agency operations.